faxad/cartify/README.md

 - Set the required environment variables as per the [instructions](https://github.com/faxad/xpress)

 #### Step 4: Configure Frontend - Angular
-- By default, the frontend is configured to use backend hosted online which points to MongoDB on the cloud.
-So you don't have to worry about spinning up your own backend and database services if all you want is a quick start.
+- The frontend is pre-configured to use APIs hosted on OpenShift which consumes MongoDB cloud services to persists data.
-- If you wish to run backend locally, you have to configure the following variables in ./src/environments/environment.ts
+- If you wish to run backend locally, you have to configure the following variables in *./src/environments/environment.ts*
   ```
   apiUrl: 'http://<BACKEND_IP>:<PORT>/',
   sentryDns: 'https://<SENTRY_DSN>'